ashishssingh/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 Resoures:
-Code is in a IPython notebook CarND-Advanced-Lane-Lines-master.ipynb Output videa is named marked_video.mp4
+Code is in a IPython notebook CarND-Advanced-Lane-Lines-master.ipynb, also CarND-Advanced-Lane-Lines-master.html Output videa is named marked_video.mp4

 ###Camera Calibration